kaytat/SimpleProtocolPlayer/README.md

 This project is based on an old version of this Android
 example: https://github.com/googlesamples/android-MediaBrowserService

+### Changes for 0.5.9.22 (version 22)

+Revert all changes after 0.5.9.0 (version 15).
+Then update minSdk to 26 and target and compile SDK to 36.
+Since this forces edge-to-edge support on the latest Android versions, hack the app a bit so that it doesn't look terrible.

+Also create a release branch dedicated for just Play Store updates.

 ### Changes for 0.5.7.0 (version 13)

 * Allow